jun-xiao-mainlinestem/2026base/readme.md

 * **Run individual auton:**
   - Set default auton: Set the `currentAutonSelection` value in `auton.cpp` and choose "timed run" using the controller.
-  - Auton Selection:  Before field switch enabling the autonomous period, press the brain screen to scroll through the list of autons.
+  - Auton Selection:  Before the autonomous period is enabled by the field switch, press the brain screen to scroll through the list of autons.
 - **(Optional) Test all autons during driver control**:
     - Press the controller's `Right button` within 5 seconds of program startup to enter test mode.
     - When in test mode, press the `A button` to run the selected auton or current step.
-    - When in test mode, press the `Right/Left buttons` to cycle through the list of autonomous routines.
+    - When in test mode, press the `Right/Left buttons` to cycle through the list of autonomous routines and press the `Up/Down buttons` to navigate through individual steps of the current auton.
-    - When in test mode, press the `Up/Down buttons` to navigate through individual steps of the current auton.
+    - At any time, to abort the auton driving, simply move the joystick.
     - See the complete action flow in [Test Auton Button Flow Explanation](doc/test_auton_buttons.md)